lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization/saltedge.md

 the institution you want to update credentials.
 Click on the _Update Credentials_ button to start the flow and follow the steps.

 Don’t forget to check the consent checkbox.
-Otherwise, Odoo may not be able to access your information.
+Otherwise, Konvergo ERP may not be able to access your information.

 ### Fetch new accounts